An Alternative Issue Tracking Dataset of Public Jira Repositories: Introduction

 Over the last two decades, software engineering research has intensively studied issues and issue trackers, often based on Bugzilla\footnote{\url{https://www.bugzilla.org}} and GitHub\footnote{\url{https://github.com}}.
 The primary research focus has been on the specific issue type of \textit{bug reports}: the understanding and improvement of information quality therein~\cite{Bettenburg_FSE_2008,Zimmermann_TSE_2010} and the prediction of bug properties such as severity~\cite{Lamkanfi_MSR_2010, Lamkanfi_CSMR_2011}, assignee~\cite{Jeong_FSE_2009}, and duplicate reports~\cite{Wang_ICSE_08,Deshmukh_ICSME_2017,He_ICPC_2020} for supporting software evolution and maintenance.

 Another prominent but rather understudied issue tracker is Jira.
 Jira\footnote{\url{https://www.atlassian.com/software/jira}} is an agile planning platform that offers features such as scrum boards, kanban boards, and roadmap management, beyond issue tracking.
 Jira's ticket-centric design mimics that of GitHub\footnote{\url{https://docs.github.com/en/issues}}, GitLab\footnote{\url{https://docs.gitlab.com/ee/user/project/issues/}}, and Bugzilla.
 Benefits of Jira over other ITSs includes a history of issue changes, complex issue linking networks, and a diverse set of custom field configurations across organisations.
 According to slintel\footnote{\url{www.slintel.com/tech/bug-and-issue-tracking/atlassian-jira-market-share}}, Datalyze\footnote{\url{www.datanyze.com/market-share/project-management--217/jira-market-share}}, and Enlyft\footnote{\url{https://enlyft.com/tech/products/atlassian-jira}}, Jira is by far the most popular tool in the issue tracking and agile project management markets.
-Yet it is rather under-represented in software engineering research.\footnote{Ortu et al. released a dataset of four Jira repos in 2015\cite{Ortu_PROMISE_2015}.}
+Yet it is rather under-represented in software engineering research: Google Scholar article title search: ``GitHub'' returns 4,450 results, ``Jira'' returns 650.
+We believe the reason for such a lack of wide-spread research on Jira is the lack of available and diverse Jira data to study.
+While Ortu et al. released a dataset of four Jira repos in 2015\cite{Ortu_PROMISE_2015}, our dataset is larger and more diverse.